 The spice is obtained from the inner bark of the cinnamon tree.
 In just two years, a cinnamon tree can grow to be 15-feet tall, at which point, farmers will harvest the tree, remove the outer bark and the fragrant inner bark is peeled off and set in the sun to dry.
 As it dries, the bark curls into cinnamon sticks, which can be ground into powder.
 Today, Indonesia and China produce 75% of the world's supply of cinnamon.

 In addition to preserving meat (and pharaohs,) cinnamon has a bunch of health benefits.
 It’s loaded with potent polyphenol antioxidants which fight free radicals.
-Free radicals can damage cells and lead to heart disease, cancer, and premature aging.
+Free radicals can damage cells and lead to premature aging.
 In a study that compared the antioxidant activity of 26 spices, cinnamon triumphed, beating out superfoods like garlic and oregano.

-Through the ages cinnamon has been used to preserve foods, lower chronic inflammation, and in a recent article titled, “12 Best Aphrodisiac Foods To Boost Your Sex Drive,” the author claimed that rubbing a drop of cinnamon oil on your genitals can be “surprisingly useful in producing powerful sexual stimulation.”
+Through the ages cinnamon has been used to preserve foods and in a recent article titled, “12 Best Aphrodisiac Foods To Boost Your Sex Drive,” the author claimed that rubbing a drop of cinnamon oil on your genitals can be “surprisingly useful in producing powerful sexual stimulation.”
 Consult a physician before applying any spice on your private parts—but, if you go through with it, please report back to us.